RainwayApp/rainway-sdk-csharp-examples/host-example/README.md

-﻿# Echo Example
+﻿# Host Example

-This example demonstrates how to build a simple echo server using the Rainway SDK in a .NET 5 console application.
+This codebase demonstrates how to build a simple Rainway host application using the Rainway Native SDK for .NET.